alkanes chemical properties

 Higher and foundation tiers

 Electrolysis (electro:electricity and lysis: splitting) as its name suggests is using electricity to break up Ionic compounds into the elements that make them up.
-Ionic compounds are made up of positively charged metal ions and negatively charged non-metal ions.
+Recall that ionic compounds are made up of positively charged metal ions and negatively charged non-metal ions.
 Metals when they react tend to lose electrons and end up forming ions with a positive charge while non-metals when they react gain electrons and end up forming ions with a negative charge.
+We can summarise this as:

 metal atom - electronspositively charged metal ion, M+